The Terrence and Lynette Fern

 Prize, the Dissertation Prize is not restricted to authors of Indigenous

 The prize is open to citizens and permanent residents of Australia.

 The 2017 round of the award is currently open.

-Applicants must fill out the application form and attach a written nomination from their supervisor.
+Applicants or those nominating them must fill out the application form.
+A written nomination must be provided by the candidate's supervisor.

 will be announced in NAIDOC Week, 1–5 July 2018.